cb-nw-3/m6-1-dbs--mongo-introduction/__workshop/exercise-2.2.md

 # Exercise 2.2 - Add More than One (`insertMany`)

 Take a look at [`greetings.json`](../data/greetings.json).
 It contains data that needs to be transferred to our database.
-You could copy/paste each one into Insomnia and add them using the function you created in `2.1` but that would a little inefficient.
+You could copy/paste each one into Insomnia and add them using the function you created in `2.1` but that would be a little inefficient.

 Instead, let's write a utility function that will migrate all of the data for us.